NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Schematic.md

 # Part 1: Creating the Schematic in Eagle

-## This tutorial will take you through the steps of creating a schematic, creating a board, creating new devices, and preparing the board for manufacturing.
+This tutorial will take you through the steps of creating a schematic, creating a board, creating new devices, and preparing the board for manufacturing.
 It's broken into four parts.
-Now, we are going to (almost) build the same circuit on a PCB.
-There are couple things that will be different about this design.

-1. We will have the option of using "surface mount" parts rather than the "through hole" parts we were forced to use with the bread board.
-2. Rather than just putting it together a bit a time, we will need to design the circuit and then build it.

-Here's what you will need:

-1. The electrical datasheets you used in the breadboard section of the tutorial.
+We are going to design a PCB to with a light controlled by a button.

-2. The `Lab01.lbr` file available in the [Lab 1 repo](https://www.google.com/url?q=https%3A%2F%2Fclassroom.github.com%2Fassignment-invitations%2F05a6bde38fa4241f0019fd08db4d1e99&amp;sa=D&amp;sntz=1&amp;usg=AFQjCNHcxQk8qcHy6V96okJCUYvXzNH9Dw).
+You will need the `Lab01.lbr` file available in the lab starter repo.

-## Configuring Eagle
-First, we need to tell Eagle where to find some files we will be using.
-In particular, we need to tell it where to find the libraries, CAM files, and design rule files we will be using in this class.
-This video shows how to configure Eagle correctly (the name of the repo has changed since I made this video):

 ## Making the Schematic